Solution selection catalogs#

 Level 4: Exact solution

-Finally, exact solutions contain fine-grained details about each solution that can be used during solution selection to locate the best kernel and to assert that the requested problem predicates are satisfied.
-Each kernel will have an index and a performance ranking.
-During solution selection, the highest ranked kernel from this pool will be selected.
+Finally, exact solutions contain fine-grained details about each solution that can be used during solution selection to locate the best kernel and ensure the fulfillment of the requested problem predicates.
+Each kernel has an index and a performance ranking.
+During solution selection, the highest-ranked kernel from this pool is selected.

 Build modes#

-Tensile comes equipped with multiple build modes, which affect the way solution selection catalogs are generated.
+Tensile is equipped with multiple build modes that affect how solution selection catalogs are generated.

 Mode 1: Lazy library loading#

-If --lazy-library-loading is enabled, then a “parent” catalog is generated for each architecture, named
+is enabled, then the following parent catalog is generated for each architecture:

 TensileLibrary_lazy_<gfx>.yaml

-This file contains a reference to each of it’s “child” catalogs, but doesn’t have details about the exact solutions.
-These settings are instead held in the “child” catalogs, which use the naming convention
+This parent catalog contains a reference to each of its child catalogs without the details about the exact solutions.
+These settings are present in the child catalogs, which use the following naming convention:

 TensileLibrary_Type_<precision>_<problem type>_<gfx>.yaml

-For example, TensileLibrary_Type_HH_Contraction_l_Alik_Bjlk_Cijk_Dijk_<gfx>.yaml identifies a code object library for half precision contractions on two transpose matrices, otherwise known as HGEMM TT.
-In this way, the child catalogs contain the solution metadata, while the parent catalog is responsible for organizing the child catalogs by hardware, problem type, transpose, precision, and other predicates.
-This has the benefit of reducing the memory footprint of the calling application, as code object libraries are compiled separately and loaded only when required.
+For example, TensileLibrary_Type_HH_Contraction_l_Alik_Bjlk_Cijk_Dijk_<gfx>.yaml identifies a code object library for half-precision contractions on two transpose matrices, otherwise known as HGEMM TT.
+In this way, the child catalogs contain the solution metadata, while the parent catalog organizes the child catalogs by hardware, problem type, transpose, precision, and other predicates.
+This reduces the memory footprint of the calling application, as code object libraries are compiled separately and loaded only when required.

 build/